AIRI-Institute/Cross_Transfer_Learning/README.md

 __Question B: Early stopping and data in validation step__

 As mentioned in Section 4.2, we incorporated data from high-resource languages to compute the validation loss.
-Indeed, the number of training steps has a significant influence on the model's transferability.
+Indeed, the number of training steps significantly influences the model's transferability.
 Regarding the early stopping, we saved checkpoints every 5% of the epoch and selected the best checkpoint based on the validation performance.
 Furthermore, we observed that prolonged training could potentially cause overfitting to high-resource language and should be closely monitored to prevent it.
 We would be happy to include these findings in the revision.

 # Response to Review #3:
 Thank you for your comments and interesting questions.